 Prior to this offering, there has been no public market for our common shares.
-Consequently, the initial public offering price for the common shares will be determined by negotiations between us and the representatives.
-Among the factors considered in determining the initial public offering price will be our results of operations, our current financial condition, our future prospects, our markets, the economic conditions in and future prospects for the industry in which we compete, our management and currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
+Consequently, the initial public offering price for the common shares was determined by negotiations between us and the representatives.
+Among the factors considered in determining the initial public offering price was our results of operations, our current financial condition, our future prospects, our markets, the economic conditions in and future prospects for the industry in which we compete, our management and currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
 We cannot assure however, that the price at which the common shares will sell in the public market after this offering will not be lower than the initial public offering price or that an active trading market in our common shares will develop and continue after this offering.

-We have applied to have our common shares listed on the NYSE and the TSX, under the symbol "ZYME."
+Our common shares have been approved for listing on the NYSE and conditionally approved for listing on the TSX, under the symbol "ZYME."
 Listing will be subject to us fulfilling all of the listing requirements of the NYSE and the TSX.